matuteiglesias/journal/content/Business/2025-05-20_Comprehensive_Analysis_of_Domain_Strategies_and_SE.md

 **🕒 08:30–09:20**
 **🏷️ Labels**: SEO, Domains, Monetization, AI, Legal Risks
 **📂 Project**: Business
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The primary aim of this session was to explore various strategies related to domain acquisition, [[SEO]] optimization, and monetization opportunities.
+The primary aim of this session was to explore various strategies related to domain acquisition, [[SEO]] [[optimization]], and monetization opportunities.

 ### Key Activities
 - **Modafinil Overview**: Reviewed the uses, mechanisms, and risks associated with modafinil, with a focus on [[SEO]] implications.